Automations Reference

 Triggers

-• When a subscriber becomes a paid subscriber
+• A subscriber upgrading their subscription to be a paid subscriber

-• When a subscriber clicks a link in an email
+• A subscriber clicking a link in an email

-• When a tag is added to a subscriber
+• A tag being added to a subscriber

 • This event happens when a tag is added to an existing subscriber.
 For folks who subscribe with a tag from the beginning, use "When a subscriber confirms their subscription" and filter to the desired tag.

-• When a tag is removed from a subscriber
+• A tag being removed from a subscriber

 Filters

-• Filtering based on URL that a subscriber clicked on (for click triggers)
+• The URL that a subscriber clicked on (for click triggers)

 Timing